PaulAlbert31/LabelNoiseCorrection/README.md

 CPU: Intel(R) Core(TM) i7-6850K CPU @ 3.60GHz GPU: NVIDIA GTX1080Ti

 ### Parameters details
 Execute the following to get details about parameters.
-Most of them are correctly set by default to get the best possible final accuracy.
+Most of them are set by default to replicate our experiments.
 ``` sh
 $ python train.py --h
 ```